bukinoshita/prompt-email/README.md

 ## How it works

 We [find the username of the current user](https://github.com/bukinoshita/prompt-email/blob/master/lib/get-email.js) and we [get the email of the npm user using the username](https://github.com/bukinoshita/prompt-email/blob/master/lib/get-email.js).
-It's not a solution 100% bullet proof, that's why I also added the `verify` param so you can skip that verification and direct prompt the user.
+It's not a solution 100% bullet proof, that's why if it can't find the email it will prompt the user for their email.
+I also added the `verify` param so you can skip that verification and direct prompt the user.

 ## API